Main Menu

 Tip for the front installation: Before starting, lock the center differential and put the 4WD selector in 4Lo.

 This keeps the wheels from spinning while tightening the lug nuts.
-I am not sure why this prevents the wheel from turning as the 4Runner's front

 Front Wheel Spacers Installed, Wheel now sits flush with flare |